top of page

 Unhelpful uses of erotic idealisation

 1) Sustaining unrealistic hopes e.g. perfect reparation by another person; that things might not need to be discussed; that difficult experience may not need to be borne.
+That we do not need to overcome the pleasure principle.

 2) Promoting 'magical acts of a desperate person' (Phillips, 2013.)
 Acting to change the reality of a relationship through strength of feeling.
 Just as a child does in a tantrum.
-Maybe seeking triumph over authority or another person's vulnerability.
 A type of un-consented sadomasochistic sexual excitement.
-Interactions that do not seem in the client's best interest (Perry, July 8, 2020.)
+Interactions that do not seem in the client's, or therapist's, best interest (Perry, July 8, 2020.)

 References